ruancomelli/ruancomelli/README.md

 ### 🧑‍💻 About Me

-I'm a passionate developer who loves to code, but there's more to me than just ~~creating bugs~~ programming:
+I'm a software developer who loves to code, but there's more to me than just ~~crafting bugs~~ programming:

 - 🇧🇷 Brazilian living in the beautiful [Florianópolis](https://www.wikiwand.com/en/articles/Florian%C3%B3polis)
 - 🎓 Mechanical Engineer by formation—Bachelor's and Master's from the [Federal University of Santa Catarina (UFSC)](https://en.ufsc.br/)